 Every single component of salads are optional and customizable.
 Which is why I love them so much for a gluten and dairy-free diet.

 Eating gluten-free?
 Don’t use croutons.
-Or make them yourself using gluten-free bread.
+Or make your own gluten-free croutons using gluten-free bread.

 Eating dairy-free?
 Omit cheese, or at least use dairy-free cheese.
 Make (or buy) your own dairy-free salad dressings.